grafana/grafana/docs/sources/enterprise/reporting.md

 > Only available in Grafana Enterprise v7.2+.

-Organisation-wide report settings can be set via **Settings** tab on the **Reporting** page.
+Organisation-wide report settings can be configured via **Settings** tab on the **Reporting** page.
 They will be applied to all the reports for current organisation.

 Currently customisation is available for the branding options.

-- Report branding:
+Report branding:
 1. **Company logo URL** - Company logo, displayed in the report PDF.
 Defaults to Grafana logo.

-- Email branding:
+Email branding:
 1. **Company logo URL** - Company logo, displayed in the report PDF.
 Defaults to Grafana logo.
 1. **Email footer** - Text for the report email footer: **Sent by** or **None**.
 1. **Footer link text** - Text for the link in the report email footer.
 Defaults to "Grafana".